Plutonomicon/plutarch-plutus/plutarch-docs/Usage/Tracing.md

 # Important note

-Use of `PShow` is strongly discouraged in any tracing code (and any code in general).
+Use of `PShow` is strongly discouraged in any production on-chain scripts.
 This uses a lot of resources onchain, and can easily exhaust script limits unless done carefully.
 In general, only resort to `PShow` if you absolutely have to: otherwise, prefer static strings as outputs.